 Tower Bridge in London is the creation of architect Sir Horace Jones and civil engineer Sir John Wolfe Barry and took eight years to complete.
 Purcell undertook a Conservation Management Plan and designed a glass floor for Tower Bridge’s high-level walkways.

 The project has preserved the walkway's original steel lattice structure, while the creation of glass floor panels has created an exciting addition to London's famous landmark, improving and enhancing visitor experience.

 To mark the 120th birthday of Tower Bridge, The City of London Corporation commissioned a new glass floor for its two high-level walkways to provide a unique view of the bridge lift and enhance the visitor experience.

-Glass panels in both walkways have created a light-filled space with information on the bridge for visitors to enjoy, providing an exciting addition to the Grade I listed structure.
+Specifically, there are two glass floors comprising six panels, 11.5m long and 1.8m wide, supported by a 1000kg carbon steel framework.
+This design has created a light-filled space with information on the bridge for visitors to enjoy, providing an exciting addition to the Grade I listed structure.